AnyChart/docs.anychart.com/Appearance_Settings/Legend.md

 ## Title

-Sometimes you need the title to a legend and sometimes it is superfluous: to enable legend title you have to set **.enabled(true)** parameter of a legend title method as it is shown below
+Sometimes you need the title to a legend and sometimes it is superfluous: to enable legend title you have to set {api:anychart.core.ui.Title#enabled}**.enabled(true)**{api} parameter of a legend title method as it is shown below

 ```
   chart.legend().title().enabled(true);